-There is currently widespread flu activity across the U.S. Although this is the peak of the current flu season, the CDC still expects many more weeks of flu activity.
-Right now, the predominant strain of the flu season is influenza A H3N2, and this strain is often linked to more severe flu seasons with more severe illness, more hospitalizations and more deaths.
-However, influenza A H1NI viruses are also circulating and influenza B strains usually start circulating later during the flu season.
-These three flu strains are in this season’s flu vaccine.
-Please make sure to get the flu vaccine if you haven’t received it yet this season.
-It’s not too late.
+There is currently widespread flu activity across the U.S. The CDC still expects many more weeks of flu activity.
+The predominant strain of the flu season has been influenza A H3N2, and this strain is often linked to more severe flu seasons with more severe illness, more hospitalizations and more deaths.
+However, influenza A H1NI and influenza B virus strains are also circulating and causing illness throughout the U.S. All of these flu strains are in this season’s flu vaccine.
+It’s still not too late.
+Please get the flu vaccine if you haven’t received it yet this season.

-Flu vaccination is still the best tool we have to help prevent against the flu.
-Its also important to note that it takes two weeks for the flu vaccine to take effect.
+Flu vaccination is still the best tool we have to help prevent against the flu and it takes two weeks to take effect.
+While the flu vaccine can vary in how well it works, it is the best way to prevent flu illness and serious flu complications, including those that can result in hospitalization and death.
 A recent study showed that influenza vaccination reduced the risk of flu-associated death by half (51%) among children with underlying high-risk medical conditions, and by nearly two-thirds (65%) among healthy children.
 In addition to getting the flu vaccine, your family should take everyday precautions such as covering your cough and sneeze, washing your hands often, staying home from work and/or school when sick, and staying away from sick people.

-Although the flu can be mild for some people; for others, the flu can cause severe disease and death.
-The CDC reported that hospitalization rates are increasing and are highest among people over 65 years old; people between 50 and 64 years of age; children younger than 5 years old; and people with underlying health conditions.
+Although the flu can be mild for some people; for others, the flu can cause severe disease, hospitalizations and death.
+The CDC reported that hospitalization rates are highest among people over 65 years old; people between 50 and 64 years of age; children younger than 5 years old; and people with underlying health conditions.

-The CDC reports that they are in regular contact with manufacturers of antivirals, and that although there is not a national shortage, there still might be some spot shortages of antivirals in areas with high flu activity.
+The CDC reports that they are in regular contact with manufacturers of antivirals, and although there is not a national shortage, there still might be some spot shortages of antivirals in areas with a lot of flu activity.
 If you are prescribed antivirals, call your pharmacy to make sure they have them in stock.
 If not, call around to other pharmacies to find them.